puppetlabs/puppetlabs-puppet_agent/README.markdown

 ## Overview

 A module for upgrading Puppet agents.
-Supports upgrading from Puppet 3 packages and puppet-agent packages, to puppet-agent packages (i.e. Puppet 4).
+Supports upgrading from Puppet 4 puppet-agent packages to later versions.

 ## Module Description